Limebird01/limebird-site/DEPLOYMENT_GUIDE.md

 - This is normal if no files have been modified
 - Make changes to your files first, then run the deployment script

+**Empty commit message**
+- Script will auto-generate a commit message based on file changes
+- If you want a custom message, provide it as a parameter

 **Log file issues**
 - Check that the `logs` directory exists
 - Ensure you have write permissions in the project directory